Feedback Intelligence

 4. Give results context

 How do you know what insights are significant?
 By putting them in a wider context.
 Insights become actionable when they can be benchmarked over time and across sectors, offices and business lines.
-This comparison is not just about satisfaction ratings.
-Benchmarking text analysis helps decision-makers to see the full picture by highlighting:

-– emerging client needs and expectations
+• Emerging client needs and expectations

-– whether past decisions are improving current performance
+• Whether past decisions are improving current performance

-– whether client experiences align with the firm’s brand promises
+• Whether client experiences align with the firm’s brand promises

 Feedback intelligence accelerates when firms have the ability to compare insights in real-time.
 As new feedback comes in, the big picture evolves.
 Firms no longer have to rely on guesswork and assumptions.
 Continuous feedback and automated analysis enables faster and more informed decisions.